MicrosoftDocs/win32/desktop-src/direct3d9/working-with-mouse-cursors.md

 ---
-Description: 'The mouse cursor methods enable the application to specify a color cursor by providing a surface that contains an image.' ms.assetid: '300a8a6f-abcd-49c9-889b-14b12ff5c821'
+Description: The mouse cursor methods enable the application to specify a color cursor by providing a surface that contains an image. ms.assetid: 300a8a6f-abcd-49c9-889b-14b12ff5c821
-title: 'Working with Mouse Cursors (Direct3D 9)'
+title: Working with Mouse Cursors (Direct3D 9) ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Working with Mouse Cursors (Direct3D 9)